upcontent/UpContent-Marketing/content/post/removing-video-and-social.md

 ## Reintroducing image and video content in the future

-Though we feel firm in our decision to remove video and social content from our suggestions, In no way does this decision indicate a belief that these content types are not important to the conversation.
+Though we feel firm in our decision to remove video and social content from our suggestions, in no way does this decision indicate a belief that these content types are not important to the conversation.
 A picture remains “worth a thousand words,” and we intend to re-introduce this type of content to our technology in a way that lives up to our standards of discovery – making the process of evaluating and sorting content as simple and efficient as possible.

 ## Social content is part of a different conversation